MarcWeber/vim-addon-async/README.md

 - python (also calling back into Vim cause its not threadsafe, but passing data to Python could be done easily)
+  (ZyX says threads may not work on arm, but processes might)

 # 4b) Customization